Low-M-Rank Tensor Completion and Robust Tensor PCA: Introduction

 where $\lambda>0$ is a weighting parameter and $\|\mathcal{Z}\|_0$ denotes the number of nonzero entries of $\mathcal{Z}$.

 Solving \eqref{prob:tensor-completion} and \eqref{prob:robust-tensor-recovery}, however, are nearly impossible in practice.
 In fact, determining the CP-rank of a given tensor is known to be NP-hard in general \cite{H90}.
-Worse than solving a common NP-hard problem, computing the CP-rank for small size instances remains a difficult task.
+Worse than an average NP-hard problem, computing the CP-rank for small size instances remains a difficult task.
 For example, a particular $9 \times 9 \times 9$ tensor is cited in \cite{K89} and its CP-rank is only known to be in between $18$ and $23$ to this date.
 The above low-CP-rank tensor recovery problems \eqref{prob:tensor-completion} and \eqref{prob:robust-tensor-recovery} thus appear to be quite hopeless.
 One way out of this dismay is to approximate the CP-rank by some more reasonable objects.
 Since computing the rank of a matrix is easy, a classical way for tackling tensor optimization problem is to unfold the tensor into certain matrix and then resort to some well established solution methods for matrix-rank optimization.
 A typical matrix unfolding technique is the so-called mode-$n$ matricization \cite{KB09}.
 Specifically, for a given tensor $\F\in \C^{n_1\times n_2\times \cdots\times n_d}$, we denote its mode-$n$ matricization by $F(n)$, which is obtained by arranging the $n$-th index of $\F$ as the column index of $F(n)$ and merging other indices of $\F$ as the row index of $F(n)$.
 The Tucker rank (or the mode-$n$-rank) of $\F$ is defined as the vector $(\rank(F(1)),\ldots,\rank(F(d)))$.
-For simplicity the averaged Tucker rank is often used and denoted as
+For simplicity, the averaged Tucker rank is often used, to be denoted as

 As such, $\rank_n(\F)$ is much easier to compute than the CP-rank, since it is just the average of $d$ matrix ranks.
-Therefore, the following low-$n$-rank minimization model has been proposed for tensor recovery \cite{LMWY09,Gandy-Recht-Yamada-2011}:
+Therefore, the following low-n-rank minimization model has been proposed for tensor recovery \cite{LMWY09,Gandy-Recht-Yamada-2011}:

 where $\linear$ and $b$ are the same as the ones in \eqref{prob:tensor-completion}.
 Since minimizing the rank function is still difficult, it was suggested in \cite{LMWY09} and \cite{Gandy-Recht-Yamada-2011} to convexify the matrix rank function by the nuclear norm, which has become a common practice due to the seminal works on matrix rank minimization (see, e.g., \cite{Fazel-thesis-2002,Recht-Fazel-Parrilo-2007,Candes-Recht-2008,Candes-Tao-2009}).
 That is, the following convex optimization problem is solved instead of \eqref{prob:low-n-rank-min}: